ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/markdown.md

 * Pasting Markdown-formatted content does not automatically convert the pasted syntax markers into properly formatted content.
 GitHub issues: [#2321](https://github.com/ckeditor/ckeditor5/issues/2321), [#2322](https://github.com/ckeditor/ckeditor5/issues/2322).
 * The Markdown code generated with the Markdown output feature will not properly render {@link features/tables#nesting-tables nested tables}.
 GitHub issue: [#9475](https://github.com/ckeditor/ckeditor5/issues/9475).

-### Paste from markdown

-TODOs:

-* Description what the PasteFromMarkdownExperimental is.
-What does it do, and why is it marked as experimental?
-* How to use it?
-* Demo (see below).
-It would be good to have some predefined content: “Copy and paste to see results.”.
-* Please, share your feedback that may impact the final shape of the plugin.

-{@snippet features/paste-from-markdown}

 ## Related features

 Some other ways to output the edited content include: